-The Board of Trustees subscribes to the open door philosophy essential to achieving the goals of a comprehensive community college.
-The Board further recognizes its responsibility to establish student services and programs which enhance the personal, cultural, intellectual, recreational, athletic, social activities, and academic development of all students of the college.
+The Board of Trustees subscribes to the open admission philosophy essential to achieving the goals of a comprehensive community college.
+The Board further recognizes its responsibility to establish student services and programs that enhance the personal, cultural, intellectual, recreational, athletic, social activities, and academic development of all students of the College.

-The counseling program is a basic component of the educational process.
-The program concerns itself primarily, but not exclusively, with personal/social growth and development, career decision making, and academic planning.
+The counseling program is a key component of the educational process.
+The program concerns itself primarily, but not exclusively, with personal support and development, career decision making, and academic planning.

-No student should be denied access to Lower Columbia College because of a lack of financial resources.
-The Financial Aid Office shall attempt to remove the financial barriers to post-secondary education for those persons having financial need by utilizing a combination of federal, state, institutional and community funding resources.
+The Washington State Board for Community and Technical Colleges authorizes community and technical colleges to employ qualified persons to administer its student financial aid programs in accordance with federal and state regulations and institutional policies.
+The Financial Aid Office shall attempt to remove the financial barriers to post-secondary education for students with unmet financial need by utilizing a combination of federal, state, institutional, and community funding resources.

 The College shall provide for and encourage participation in field trips, courses involving travel, and non-classroom activities, which may include student government, clubs, organizations, intramural sports, intercollegiate sports, and attendance at professional productions within the limitations of the resources available.
 No such activities shall take place without prior written consent of the President or the President's designee, and completion of an Informed Acknowledgment of and Consent to Trip Hazards and Risk form.

 |Informed Acknowledgment of and Consent to Trip Hazards and Risk Form||VP Student Services|